 Usages of standard dashboard nodes¶

-You can edit the node properties as per requirements.
+The dashboard nodes are available in Visual Flow Creator to edit the node properties as per the requirements.
 You can set the state of dashboard widgets by sending messages to the corresponding nodes.
-You can read/ react to values set by users of the dashboard by appending nodes to the outputs of the dashboard nodes.
+You can read or react to values set by users of the dashboard by appending nodes to the outputs of the dashboard nodes.

 Note